Softpanorama

 Spybot is one of two most popular free programs for fighting Spyware and adware (the other is Adaware).
 It is a donation-ware.
 That means you don't have to pay for it, unless you want to.

-First you need to download the latest version of Spybot from the Spybot Web site.
-It contains several useful free products:
+First you need to download the latest version of Spybot from Spybot Download site or Spybot - Search & Destroy from Safer Networking.
+It is free for private use.

 Download the installation file for Spybot and Runalyser, to a temporary directory on your hard drive, and you're ready to go.